Mouleshwar3238/Mobile_Price_Classification/README.md

 The AdaBoost Classifier with decision tree as the base estimator did not see any improvement in the performance metrics even after normalization.
 On the othe hand, the one with Linear SVC as the base estimator saw a huge improvement in the performance metrics after normalization.

 ## Logistic Regression Classifier
 A logistic regression classifier was implemented using different penalty terms, and confusion matrices and bar graphs were plotted for the corresponding results.
+The best value of the regularization parameter C was chosen by computing the performance metrics for different values of C and plotting a graph for the former versus the latter.
 * Cross Validation
   <table>
   <thead>